dayzongithub/dayznotes/README.md

 ### Night time tips

-- Avoid night loogin initially.
+- Avoid night looting initially unless you really have to.
 The darkness is an extra difficulty in handling zombies/other players and I find it harder to manage.
+You can use the darkness to navigate (mostly safely) through the forests.
 - Do not use the emergency fire torch you will be seen from clicks away.
 - When using glowsticks be ready to drop them (default key G) and switch to melee if you need to take down a zombie